 In 1728 a landmark case, Carnegie of Finhaven, re-established the right of the jury to return a verdict of not guilty, rather than leaving that decision to the judge.

 Although it has no agreed upon definition in law, juries continue to use “not proven” as one of two possible verdicts of acquittal, up to the present day.
 However, it has been described as a “historical accident” because it now serves a different function than its original role of indicating failure to prove individual facts.

 Legal academics including Willock (1963) and Professors Chalmers, Leverick and Munro (2022) have set out the history of the not proven verdict in detail, and this factsheet draws on their work.

-- origins and development of the jury system in Scotland - by Dougas Willock, University of Glasgow
+- origins and development of the jury system in Scotland - by Douglas Willock, University of Glasgow

-a modern history of the not proven verdict - by J Chalmers, F Leveric, and V.E.
+a modern history of the not proven verdict - by J Chalmers, F Leverick, and V.E.
 Munro, University of Glasgow

 The suitability of Scotland’s three verdict system has long been debated.